Aloha, Amazon Seller!

 When the seller offers a buyer different product variations, like color, size, etc., they have one ASIN number.
 However, shoppers need to distinguish between them.

 For variant products, Amazon implements one parent ASIN number.
 The variations are then treated as children products.
 You can review Amazon Variation Policy here.

 What is Reverse ASIN lookup?

-Reverse ASIN lookup is used to trace competitor’s bestsellers and see their best performing keyword.
-With the help of these seller tools, you can find your competitor’s ASIN and their most successful keywords you can use in your own PPC campaigns.
+Reverse ASIN lookup is used to trace competitors’ bestsellers and see their best-performing keywords.
+With the help of Amazon ASIN lookup, you can find your competitor’s ASIN and their most successful keywords you can use in your own PPC campaigns.

 Amazon ASIN lookup shows what keywords the item is currently ranking for, and those that your competitors use to boost their sales.
 This process is similar to looking up search terms and researching which ASINs rank top on a term-by-term basis.